 This translation would not have been possible without the generous help of several colleagues.
 We would like to thank Sara Poor for suggesting that our translation be published in the TEAMS series, and the editorial staff at Medieval Institute Publications at Western Michigan University for their help in producing the book.
 We are deeply grateful to the two external readers of the manuscripts who provided us with essential and thorough feedback.
 Their critique of the translations was particularly useful, and we appreciate the time they spent reviewing our manuscript and compiling detailed reports.
-We are further indebted to Ann Marie Rasmussen who provided us with extensive and immensely helpful feedback on our work.
+We are additionally indebted to Ann Marie Rasmussen who provided us with extensive and immensely helpful feedback on our work.
 The translation benefitted from the generous assistance of Ingrid Bennewitz and the late Ulrich Müller who helped us answer several questions that developed in the course of our work.
+Last, but not least, we would like to thank Patric Di Dio Di Marco, Björn Buschbeck, Mae Lyons-Penner, and Robert Forke for their careful proofreading of our manuscript.

 Kathryn Starkey